By Microsoft

 How much does it cost?

-- Completely free for personal, work, and school use
+- Free for all personal, work, and school accounts

-The app is offered as a free utility to drive adoption of the broader Microsoft Entra and security ecosystem, serving as a retention tool for Microsoft 365 and Azure users.
+The app is provided as a free utility to support the broader Microsoft Entra and 365 identity ecosystem.

 Who Built It?